 Tropical North Australia 1980

 Seth Kelly is the nicest bad guy around.
-Dope grower, bouncer and party animal – he’s got a smile as big as his rep. Returning to his hometown Cairns, he finds that new players – Sydney criminals, the Mafia and the most corrupt police force in the country – are changing all the rules.
+Dope grower, bouncer and party animal – he’s got a smile as big as his rep. Returning to his hometown Cairns, he finds that new players – interstate criminals, the Mafia and the most corrupt police in the country – are changing all the rules.

-All he wants is that one big score, a chance to rekindle the best relationship of his life, and to keep the darkest memory from his past right out of his head.
+All he wants is that one big score, a chance to rekindle the best relationship of his life and to keep the darkest memory from his past right out of his head.

 Trouble is, what’s really got Seth running . . . is himself.

-For video, images, music and other retro thrills check out the website
+For images, video, music and other retro thrills, check out the website

 About the Author

 After a South Pacific childhood, Gawain Barker spent the next 30 years cooking around the world – especially in Far North Queensland.
 From TV chefs like Rick Stein and Ainsley Harriott, to techno ravers and bare-foot hippies, he has worked with the biggest cast of kitchen characters imaginable.

-Now retired from the kitchen, Gawain is writing full-time, focused on his retro crime thriller trilogy which explores the rough-as-guts social mores, endemic corruption and absolute personal freedoms of the era.
-Through extensive research, much personal experience and many interviews with old-school personalities, he is recreating an untold time and place; a place filled with epic natural beauty, extreme conditions and some very dangerous people.
+Now retired from the kitchen and writing full-time, he’s focused on a crime thriller trilogy set in 1970s & 1980s tropical North Queensland, Australia.
+The novels explore the rough-as-guts social mores, endemic corruption and absolute personal freedoms of the era.
+Through extensive research, much personal experience and many interviews with the old-school, Gawain is recreating an untold time and place filled with epic natural beauty, extreme conditions and some very dangerous people.